Past Event - Video Available | May.18.2016 | 1pm - 3pm (GMT Standard Time)Orrick London

 Raniero D’Aversa is chair of Orrick’s Restructuring group.
 He is a market-leading practitioner in bankruptcies, out-of-court restructurings and creditors’ rights controversies and brings years of experience representing DIP lenders, secured lenders, bank groups and hedge funds in those capacities.

-Jonathan Ayre represents clients in the oil and gas and chemicals industries in acquisitions, divestitures, joint ventures and project development.
-His practice includes the formation of private equity-backed entities investing in the oil and gas and chemicals industries.
+Jonathan Ayre represents energy, oil and gas, power generation, and chemical industry companies and their investors in acquisitions, divestitures, joint ventures, project development, financing and restructuring transactions.
+His practice includes the formation of private equity-backed entities investing in the energy, oil and gas, power generation, and chemicals industries.